telerik/fiddler-everywhere-docs/security.md

 When installing and enabling the Fiddler Everywhere, consider the following security indicators and highlights:

+- In its initial state, Fiddler Everywhere will capture only non-secure HTTP traffic.
+This traffic can still expose sensitive information like visited URLs, internal API endpoints, etc.

+- Fiddler Everywhere generates a unique root trust certificate.
+Avoid sharing this certificate with untrusted third parties as it might pose a security threat.

 - Only the user that has access to the Fiddler Everywhere application and to the Fiddler's saved sessions will have access to the captured data.
 The Fiddler Everywhere team doesn't have access to that information and can access it or restore it in any way.

-- Fiddler Everywhere generates a unique trust certificate.
-Avoid sharing this certificate with untrusted third parties as it might pose a security threat.

-- In its initial state, Fiddler Everywhere will capture only non-secure HTTP traffic.
-This traffic can still expose sensitive information like visited URLs, internal API endpoints, etc.
+- Consider using password protection to prevent unauthorized access to your saved sessions.

+- Fiddler Everywhere will not store your data in the cloud if you do not use sharing or cloud capabilities.
+Everything is stored locally once you sign in (where we verify your credentials in the cloud).
+The only way to get something in the cloud is to explicitly upload saved **Sessions** collections, **Requests** collections, or **rules** or share them with collaborators.
+The data these cloud saves contain won't be accessible by third parties or the Fiddler team.

+- Sessions uploaded to the Fiddler cloud are encrypted by default.
+These sessions (and the information they contain) can't be accessed by the Fiddler team or other third parties unless the owner explicitly shares them.

+## Fiddler Everywhere Application Analytics

+By default, the Fiddler Everywhere application comes with an integrated Analytics solution that collects application usage data to improve product stability, UI, and UX.
+The collected information is stored on an external server, and it does not contain any data related to the captured traffic and the data that the sessions include.
+You can opt-out from the analytics data collection through **Settings > Privacy > Automatically send data to help us improve the product** option.

 ## Saving and Sharing Captured Traffic Securely